Raising Hope: Critical reception

 Raising Hope has received positive reviews from critics.
-The show's first season received an average score of 75 out of 100 on Metacritic, meaning it received "generally favorable reviews."
+On the review aggregator Rotten Tomatoes, the show's first season holds a 87% based on 38 reviews, with an average score of 6.7/10.
+The website's consensus reads, "Thanks to a talented and well-matched cast, Raising Hope largely manages to balance crude, absurdist humor with moments of charm without languishing in one or exploiting the other."
+On Metacritic, the season holds an weighted average score of 75 out of 100 on Metacritic based on 24 critics' reviews, indicating "generally favorable reviews".

-Tom Gilatto of People Weekly called the show the best new sitcom of the season, favorably comparing it to Malcolm in the Middle.
+Tom Gliatto of People Weekly called the show the best new sitcom of the season, favorably comparing it to Malcolm in the Middle.
 Mary McNamara of the Los Angeles Times was lukewarm towards the show, stating that "Raising Hope is funny, sweet, occasionally provocative, and occasionally over-the-top in a regrettable way."
 James Poniewozik of Time Magazine was upbeat, stating that "Neff is amiably charming, Dillahunt and Plimpton give their characters a realism that belies the pilot's often-contemptuous jokes, and maybe 20% of the first episode shows a sweet-heartedness that rises above the easy white-trash humor."
 While not all of the reviews were positive, they were mostly positive by the end of the first season.
 Much of the show's praise went to the performances of Martha Plimpton and Garret Dillahunt.

-The second season of Raising Hope premiered on September 20, 2011, on Fox, moving to 9:30 pm from its original 8:00 pm time slot, due to the acquisition of New Girl.
-The second season received similar positive reviews to the first, with Matt Roush of TV Guide calling it "A treat for anyone who loves a good call-back to classic sitcoms."
+The second season received critical acclaim on Rotten Tomatoes with a 100% based on 11 reviews, with an average score of 7/10.
+The consensus reads, "Raising Hope nurses a winsome sweetness in an improved second season that shears off the comedic bits that didn't work while expounding upon the blue collar charm and gleaming heart that lured viewers in."
+Matt Roush of TV Guide called the show in his season 2 review "A treat for anyone who loves a good call-back to classic sitcoms."

+The third and fourth season also received critical acclaim on Rotten Tomatoes with a 100% based on 6 reviews for season 3 and based on 8 reviews for season 4.